 We have plenty of delicious dining suggestions in our Things to Do at Night in Dublin post here.

-(10) See More with a City Pass
+(10) Save More Money and Time with a City Pass

 Utilizing a tourist pass, such as the Dublin Pass, is one of the best ways to see as much as possible on your trip to Dublin.
 For one price, you’ll get entry into many of the most popular attractions and activities, transportation, and discounts on other attractions up to 20% off!